felixarntz/ai-services/.clinerules/coding-standards.md

 ### PHP specific

-* Use PHPStan compatible type annotations.
+- Use PHPStan compatible type annotations.

 ### TypeScript specific

-* ALWAYS follow the TSDoc standard.
+- ALWAYS follow the TSDoc standard.
+    - The only exception is you should still include `@since` annotations, even though they are not a standard TSDoc tag.
-* ALWAYS use `@returns`.
+- ALWAYS use `@returns`.
 Do not use `@return`.

 ## Tooling

 ### PHP specific

-* Use `composer lint` to check for PHP lint errors.
+- Use `composer lint` to check for PHP lint errors.
-* Use `composer format` to automatically fix PHP lint errors that can be automatically fixed.
+- Use `composer format` to automatically fix PHP lint errors that can be automatically fixed.

 ### TypeScript specific

-* Use `npm run lint-js` to check for TypeScript lint errors.
+- Use `npm run lint-js` to check for TypeScript lint errors.
-* Use `npm run format-js` to automatically fix TypeScript lint errors that can be automatically fixed.
+- Use `npm run format-js` to automatically fix TypeScript lint errors that can be automatically fixed.

 ### CSS specific

-* Use `npm run lint-css` to check for CSS lint errors.
+- Use `npm run lint-css` to check for CSS lint errors.
-* Use `npm run format-css` to automatically fix CSS lint errors that can be automatically fixed.
+- Use `npm run format-css` to automatically fix CSS lint errors that can be automatically fixed.